Cyclooxygenase-2: Clinical significance

 NSAID (non-specific inhibitor of PTGS2 (COX-2)) flurbiprofen (green) bound to PTGS2 (COX-2).
 Flurbiprofen is stabilized via hydrophobic interactions and polar interactions (Tyr-355 and Arg-120).

 PTGS2 (COX-2) is unexpressed under normal conditions in most cells, but elevated levels are found during inflammation.
 PTGS1 (COX-1) is constitutively expressed in many tissues and is the predominant form in gastric mucosa and in the kidneys.
-Inhibition of PTGS1 (COX-1) reduces the basal production of cytoprotective PGE_{2} and PG1_{2} in the stomach, which may contribute to gastric ulceration.
+Inhibition of PTGS1 (COX-1) reduces the basal production of cytoprotective PGE_{2} and PGI_{2} in the stomach, which may contribute to gastric ulceration.
 Since PTGS2 (COX-2) is generally expressed only in cells where prostaglandins are upregulated (e.g., during inflammation), drug-candidates that selectively inhibit PTGS2 (COX-2) were suspected to show fewer side-effects but proved to substantially increase risk for cardiovascular events such as heart attack and stroke.
 Two different mechanisms may explain contradictory effects.
 Low-dose aspirin protects against heart attacks and strokes by blocking PTGS1 (COX-1) from forming a prostaglandin called thromboxane A2.
 It sticks platelets together and promotes clotting; inhibiting this helps prevent heart disease.
 On the other hand, PTGS2 (COX-2) is a more important source of prostaglandins, particularly prostacyclin which is found in blood vessel lining.
 Prostacyclin relaxes or unsticks platelets, so selective COX-2 inhibitors (coxibs) increase risk of cardiovascular events due to clotting.

 Non-steroidal anti-inflammatory drugs (NSAIDs) inhibit prostaglandin production by PTGS1 (COX-1) and PTGS2 (COX-2).
 NSAIDs selective for inhibition of PTGS2 (COX-2) are less likely than traditional drugs to cause gastrointestinal adverse effects, but could cause cardiovascular events, such as heart failure, myocardial infarction, and stroke.
 Studies with human pharmacology and genetics, genetically manipulated rodents, and other animal models and randomized trials indicate that this is due to suppression of PTGS2 (COX-2)-dependent cardioprotective prostaglandins, prostacyclin in particular.

 The expression of PTGS2 (COX-2) is upregulated in many cancers.
 The overexpression of PTGS2 (COX-2) along with increased angiogenesis and SLC2A1 (GLUT-1) expression is significantly associated with gallbladder carcinomas.
 Furthermore, the product of PTGS2 (COX-2), PGH_{2} is converted by prostaglandin E_{2} synthase into PGE_{2}, which in turn can stimulate cancer progression.
 Consequently, inhibiting PTGS2 (COX-2) may have benefit in the prevention and treatment of these types of cancer.